xaprb/story/exampleSite/content/slides/apron/index.md

 The first image in the slide is set to 40% of the width of the slide and set full-bleed on the right-hand edge of the slide.

+- I gazed into the gathering storm.
+- All their instruments were alive.

 The image's position within the clipped container is set to `left`.
 This allows you to create images that are 2x as wide as the area that's displayed, and pair this layout with the next one.